magento/devdocs/guides/v2.1/cloud/project/project-integrate-blackfire.md

 * [Save changes in Blackfire](#save)

 ### Add Blackfire to .magento.app.yaml {#magentoappyaml}
-By default, the Blackfire module should be included in the `.magento.app.yaml` file as part of your Git branch.
+By default, the Blackfire module is included in the `.magento.app.yaml` file as part of your Git branch.

 The following instructions provide additional instructions if the module is not added to `.magento.app.yaml`.
 To enable and integrate Blackfire into your code, you will modify the `.magento.app.yaml` file, push the file into your remote Git branch, merge, and deploy across all environments.